Leuchtfeuer/mautic-MailjetAdapter-bundle/README.md

 - **Spam Complaints**: Contact is marked as unsubscribed.
 - **Unsubscribes**: Contact is marked as unsubscribed.

-> **Note:** The webhook URL must be configured in the Mailjet account settings
-> under Event Tracking and must be publicly accessible via HTTPS.

 ## Known Issues

 ## Troubleshooting